justinhunt/moodle-mod_quizlet/README.txt

 -------------------------------------------
 Method One
-1.- Visit your Moodle site's "site administration -> plugins -> install plugins" page, 2.- Choose "Activity Module(mod)" and drag the quizletimport.zip folder into the "ZIP Package" area.
+1.- Visit your Moodle site's "site administration -> plugins -> install plugins" page, 2.- Choose "Activity Module(mod)" and drag the quizlet.zip folder into the "ZIP Package" area.
 3.- Follow the on screen instructions to complete the installation NB If the "mod" folder does not have the correct permissions you will see a warning message and will need to change the permissions, or use Method Two

 Method Two
-1.- Unzip the quizletimport.zip archive to your local computer.
+1.- Unzip the quizlet.zip archive to your local computer.
-2.- This should give you a folder named "quizletimport".
+2.- This should give you a folder named "quizlet".
-3.- Upload the "quizletimport" folder to your [moodle site]/mod folder using FTP or CPanel.
+3.- Upload the "quizlet" folder to your [moodle site]/mod folder using FTP or CPanel.
 4.- Visit your Admin/Notifications page so that the module gets installed.

 For both methods, at the end of the installation process, the plugin configuration settings will be displayed.